 Calluses (aka callosities)

-A plantar callus is the most common type of thickened skin on the bottoms of our feet.
-Calluses develop because of friction and pressure.
-For this reason, they tend to occur over pressure points, such as the sides of the feet or big toe, the bottom of the toes, our heels, and the ball of the foot – areas that frequently rub against the shoe.
-At times, calluses can grow large enough that they are uncomfortable.
+A plantar callus is the most common type of thickened skin on the bottom of your foot.
+Calluses develop because of repeated friction and pressure.
+For this reason, they tend to occur over pressure points, such as the sides of the feet or big toe, the bottom of the toes, our heels, and the balls of the feet – areas that frequently rub against the shoe.
+Poorly fitting socks, similar to ill-fitting shoes, can result in calluses.

 The typical appearance of a callus is skin that is simply thickened but retains the normal footprint lines over the top of it.
 They can be of varying sizes but are usually the normal color of our skin.